-- Content will be delivered via a combination of in-person lectures, in-person tutorials, and online course materials at Brightspace. - The lecture and tutorial sessions might be recorded if appropriate equipment is available in the classroom and the lab. - Students must ask the instructor permission before recording the class lectures. - Course announcements will be posted at Brightspace and/or to the course mailing list, which comprises the instructor's and students' CS email accounts.
+- Content will be delivered via a combination of in-person lectures, in-person tutorials, in-person labs, and online course materials at Brightspace. - The lecture and tutorial sessions might be recorded if appropriate equipment is available in the classroom and the lab. - Students must ask the instructor permission before recording any class lectures. - Course announcements will be posted at Brightspace, MS Teams channel, and/or to the course mailing list, which comprises the instructor's and students' CS email accounts.
 It is the student's responsibility to check Brightspace and their CS e-mail account on a regular basis (e.g., once a day).
-If you do not know how to access your CS e-mail account or Brightspace, please contact the CS help desk or read the information located at the student service page. - Students will be expected to use the Top Hat Student Response System (Join URL: https://app-ca.tophat.com/e/530486).
-It will be used to capture attendance and to conduct tiny, formative quizzes during the lectures and tutorials.
+If you do not know how to access your CS e-mail account or Brightspace, please contact the CS help desk or read the information located at the student service page. - Students will be expected to use the MS Forms and Kahoot! student response system (Join URL: https://kahoot.it/<GAME PIN>).
+They will be used to capture attendance (during lectures and tutorials) and to conduct tiny, formative quizzes (during lectures), respectively.